derhansen/sf_event_mgt/Documentation/Introduction/Thanks/Index.rst

 * New Communication GmbH & Co.
 KG for sponsoring and ideas
 * Tymoteusz Motylewski for implementing event speakers and other contributions
 * Gerd Müller from Vogt-Schild Druck AG for sponsoring organisator filtering
+* Alexander Grein from Mediaessenz for implementing the default storage Pid feature